Migrating from OpenVPN 2.3 to OpenVPN 2.4

 - Finally, if you are still having problems, leave the Compression option to what you set it to during the above steps, add the comp-lzo command back that you deleted, save and try to connect again.

-Further information about resolving mismatched compression settings can be found in the Bad compression stub decompression header byte article.
+Further information about resolving mismatched compression settings can be found in the Warning: Bad compression stub decompression header byte article.

 If you are still having connection issues after the above steps, the issue may not be related to updating to OpenVPN 2.4.
 Please try the steps listed in the Troubleshooting Connection Problems article.